alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 * every notate is separated by `'.'`, even if you have an `'x'` on one side (so you'd write `'x.16'`, rather than `x16`)
 * every place made for a notate is explicit.
 So on stage 6, the notate `1` is avoided: we write `16` instead.
 And on odd stages, you'd never write `'x'`.

+\newpage

+# Method in your madness

 ## Well-formed methods

-When generating methods, if the PN is not *well-formed*, we're not interested in considering it and should discount it as soon as possible.
+When generating methods, if we find some PN is not *well-formed*, we're not interested in considering it and should discount it as soon as possible.

-A method is **not** well-formed for any of these reasons^[And by well-formed I don't mean any higher-level judgements like "this looks like a nice method to ring" or "it is symmetrical" or "it is in the plain bob lead head group" etc.]:
+A method's place notation is **not** well-formed for any of these reasons^[And by well-formed I don't mean any higher-level judgements like "this looks like a nice method to ring" or "it is symmetrical" or "it is in the plain bob lead head group" etc.]:

-* its PN is repetetive: it is made from a smaller piece of PN repeated one or more times.
+* its PN is repetitive: it is made from a smaller piece of PN repeated one or more times.
-* it contains a notate repeated immediately^[Don't forget to consider the wrap-around point (first and last parts of the PN) when looking for immediately repeated notates].
+* it contains a notate repeated immediately^[Don't forget to consider the wrap-around point (first and last parts of the PN) when looking for immediately repeated notates], e.g. `x.x`.
 This makes the method trivially false.

 So to illustrate: